blcxtranslations/blcx/_translated/chapter-0047.md

 A fierce flame tiger, no, that wasn't right.
 Its body was covered by a sharp carapace of bone.
 This should be an armoured fierce flame tiger, a first class top grade monstrous beast.

-For cultivators, their levels from Spirit Gathering to Tribulation Ascension were split into eight stages.
+For cultivators, their levels from Spirit Condensation to Tribulation Ascension were split into eight stages.
 Similarly, monstrous beasts also had eight levels with every level being further split into low-grade, mid-grade, high-grade, and top-grade.

-Spirit Gathering corresponds to first class monstrous beasts, Foundation Building corresponds to second-class, and so on......
+Spirit Condensation corresponds to first class monstrous beasts, Foundation Establishment corresponds to second-class, and so on......

-In other words, this monstrous beast was not inferior to an expert at the great perfection of the Spirit Gathering stage.
+In other words, this monstrous beast was not inferior to an expert at the great perfection of the Spirit Condensation stage.

 Lin Xuan had a bitter expression on his face.
 This was not an illusory technique but was a genuine demon tiger.
 Or more correctly, the soul of a demon tiger.